West Highland White Terrier Temperament & Personality Guide

 Watchdog Tendencies

 The cost difference between catching a condition early versus treating it at an advanced stage is typically 3-5x, not counting quality-of-life impact.
-Watch for early signs of skin allergies, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition West Highland White Terriers are prone to.
+Watch for early signs of skin allergies, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions West Highland White Terriers are prone to.

 Veterinary Care Schedule for West Highland White Terriers

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your West Highland White Terrier.
-Here is the recommended schedule:
+These are baseline recommendations.

 Life StageVisit FrequencyKey Screenings